Addressing Mental Health Disorders in the Classroom

 - Provide choices for assignments and help them feel like they have some control over their environment.

 - Ensure they write down assignment instructions correctly.

 - Post the daily class schedule so students can know what to expect.

 - Encourage involvement in extracurriculars to help alleviate some anxiousness through exercise and a sense of social belonging.

 - Model calmness and self-control.

-Bipolar disorder is another illness that is seen by teachers in the classroom.
-Students may experience fluctuations in mood, energy levels, effort, and motivation that may occur many times a day, daily, in specific cycles, or during certain seasons of the year.
-As a result, a student with bipolar disorder may have difficulty concentrating, understanding assignments that have many parts or that have complex directions and may become defiant when confronted about their classwork.
+This is another illness seen by teachers in the classroom.
+Students may experience fluctuations in mood, energy levels, and motivation that may occur many times a day, daily, in specific cycles, or during certain seasons of the year.
+As a result, a student with bipolar disorder may have difficulty concentrating, understanding assignments that have many parts or that have complex directions, and may become defiant when confronted about their classwork.

 Here are some suggested instructional strategies: